Check back here regularly for current news items.

 Monroeville remains a regional center and crossroads on the El Camino Corridor.
 While the textile industry has moved overseas, agriculture remains and timber continues as an important part of the local economy.
 The health care industry is now becoming a major contributor to the local economy.

-Monroeville is home to Alabama Southern Community College where the Writer’s Symposium is held each year in May.
+Monroeville is home to Alabama Southern Community College where the Writer’s Symposium is held each year.
 Annual productions of “To Kill A Mockingbird” are held in April and May at the Monroe County Heritage Museum and Courthouse with local citizens performing as cast members.
 There never seems to be an end to the talent we find here.

 In May 2005, Monroeville received the designation as an “Alabama Community of Excellence” which recognizes the City as one of the top places to live in Alabama.
 In order to receive this designation, the city was required to meet certain criteria in leadership, planning, economic development and quality of life.